public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 $ code .
 ```

-Open Visual Studio code and authorize the app for use, it will always so you if you trust the authors of a reote reposity before opening it up in your computer
+Open Visual Studio code and authorize the app for use, it will always so you if you trust the authors of a reote reposity before opening it up in your computer.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/01.png)

 ---
 ## Editing code

-Navigate to the explorer tab of the editor and find your read me file that we created in the last tutorial
+Navigate to the explorer tab of the editor and find your README file that we created in the last tutorial.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/02.png)

-Make edits to your README file by typing in the text and code editor, I'm typing markdown text in my editor
+Make edits to your README file by typing in the text and code editor, I'm typing markdown text in my editor.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/03.png)

-Unsaved changed will flag athe open tab or flash a (1) on the explorer icon, click cmd+s to save files
+Unsaved changed will flag the current tab or flash a (1) on the explorer icon, click `cmd/ctrl`+`s` to save files.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/04.png)

 ## Pushing to github

-As you save your files you will then see the (1) flag on the source control panel in your VSCode editor
-ths source control panel is an easy way to stage changes without using terminal commands. what is staging changes?[https://githowto.com/staging_and_committing]
+As you save your files, the (1) flag will appear on the source control panel in your VSCode editor.
+The source control panel is a convenient way to stage changes without having to use terminal commands.
+[What is staging changes?](https://githowto.com/staging_and_committing_

-prepare you files to be committed to the remote repository by clicking the '+' sign
+Prepare your files to be committed to the remote repository by clicking the '+'.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/05.png)

-After you have done that step you will see your files move up in section
+After you complete that step, your files will be moved up a section.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/06.png)

-After changes have been staged you should see the file move from unstages or stages, type update read me in the message box, the message box will serve as clear communication while working in teams
+After changes have been staged, you should see the file move from unstages to stages; then, in the message box, type Update README.md; the message box will serve as clear communication while working in teams.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/09.png)

 Navigate to the Terminal tab at the top and click “New Terminal”